kean/Nuke/README.md

 #### Reusing Targets

 `Nuke.loadImage(with:into:)` method cancels previous outstanding request associated with the target.
-Nuke holds a weak reference to a target, when the target is deallocated the associated request gets cancelled automatically.
+Nuke holds a weak reference to the target, when the target is deallocated the associated request gets cancelled automatically.

 ```swift
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {